captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 And my mother!
 ---
-She always said Don't.
+She always said Don’t.
 ---
 Is that how you feel about me?
 ---
-Am I a person who says to you: Don't?
+Am I a person who says to you: Don’t?
 ---
 Robyn just says: Do.
 ---